Skip to content

 queryWrapper.gt("age", 25);

-IPage<User> userPage = userService.page(page, queryWrapper); // Call the page method
+IPage<User> userPage = userService.page(page, queryWrapper); // Call page method

 List<User> userList = userPage.getRecords();